alimici2016/-alimici2016-weekend-movie-sagas/README.md

 ![Screenshot 11](screenshot11.png)

 ## Set up
--Fork and clone repository, then set up an set up a PostgreSQL database called saga_movies_weekend on port 5432.
+1. Fork and clone repository, then set up an set up a PostgreSQL database called saga_movies_weekend on port 5432.
--You can either copy paste data from the database.sql or load query once you load up postico.
+2. You can either copy paste data from the database.sql or load query once you load up postico.
--Npm install to get the dependencies, then npm run server, npm run client.
+3. Npm install to get the dependencies, then npm run server, npm run client.
--This will take you to localhost 3000 where you should be able to view the application.
+4. This will take you to localhost 3000 where you should be able to view the application.

 ## Technologies used in this app
 1. [Node.js](https://nodejs.org/en/)